-Once a criminal record is sealed, it generally no longer shows up on background checks.
-Record seals can greatly improve your prospects for
+Once a criminal record is sealed, it generally no longer appears on background checks.
+Record seals can significantly improve your prospects for

 - jobs,